slalom/dataops-infra/README.md

 ## Contributions Guide

-For information on how to request enhancements, submit bug reports, or contribute code, please see [CONTRIBUTING.md](docs/CONTRIBUTING.md).
+For information on how to request enhancements, submit bug reports, or contribute code, please see the [Contributing Guide](docs/CONTRIBUTING.md).

 ## User Guide